ianderrington/academia-hugo/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Time Focus"
+title = "Time"
-subtitle = "Here is where my time is going, day and night."
+subtitle = "Where I use my time, in both my work during the day and night."

 # Showcase personal skills or business features.
 #